- 5000 ans av. J.-C.

 1835

-A general treaty of peace was signed.
-While the sheikhs exercised the real power over the inhabitants of the peninsula, the British Empire, anxious to maintain maritime security on the route to the Indian Empire, imposed this peace treaty on the tribes of the coast.
-This founding act, which gave birth to the name "Truce Coast", marked the beginning of the English hegemony in the Persian Gulf
+A general peace treaty was signed.
+While the sheikhs exercised real power over the inhabitants of the peninsula, the British Empire, anxious to maintain maritime security on the route to the Indian Empire, imposed this peace treaty on the coastal tribes.
+This founding act, which gave rise to the name "Truce Coast", marked the beginning of English hegemony in the Persian Gulf.

 1867

-The bloody Qatari-Bahraini war, also known as the Qatari War of Independence, pitted Bahrain and Abu Dhabi against Qatar.
-Faced with a flagrant violation of the 1835 maritime truce, Britain intervened to negotiate a truce between the two emirates, but the loss of life was colossal.
+The bloody Qatar-Bahrain war, also known as the Qatari War of Independence, pitted Bahrain and Abu Dhabi against Qatar.
+Faced with a flagrant violation of the 1835 maritime truce, Great Britain intervened to negotiate a truce between the two emirates, but the loss of life was colossal.

 1868